greenelab/ccc/README.md

 ```

 The `ccc` function also has a `n_jobs` parameter that allows to control the number of CPU cores used.
+Parallelization works _across_ variable pairs (if a matrix/dataframe is provided) or by internally distributing computation of a single variable pair.

-Below we compute the pairwise correlation between 20 features across 1000 objects:
+In the first example below, we compute the pairwise correlation between 20 features across 1000 objects:

 ```python
 In [40]: data = np.random.rand(20, 1000)